edenspiekermann/themer/README.md

 ## TODO

-* CLI interface for initializing a project directory to work with Themer
+* CLI for initializing a project directory to work with Themer
-* Notes: because there is no great API for notes, we'll have to set up some defaults and distribute them with the library for now.
+* Notes: because Tumblr doesn't have a great API for reading notes, we'll have to set up some defaults and distribute them with the library for now
 * Reblog Attribution: see notes
 * Sources: see notes
 * Improve localizations